-POLICE ATTENTION Level 1 Level 2 Level 3 Level 4 There is no history of criminal offences within the family. on the child, child is currently involved in persistent or serious criminal Young person has no involvement with crime or anti- social behaviour.
-Child appears to be actively targeted/coerced with the intention of exploiting the child for criminal gain.
+POLICE AT TENTION Level 1 Level 2 Level 3 Level 4 There is no history of criminal offences within the family.
+History of criminal activity within the family including gang involvement, child has from time to time been involved in anti-social behaviour. · · on the child, child is currently involved in persistent or serious criminal Young person has no involvement with crime or anti- social behaviour.
+Child is vulnerable and at potential risk of being targeted and/or groomed for criminal exploitation, gang activity or other criminal groups/associations.
 Child habitually entrenched / actively criminally exploited.
 There is a risk of imminent significant harm to the child as a result of their criminal associations and activities.
 They may not recognise they are being exploited and/or are in denial about the nature of their abuse.
 Young person has no involvement with crime or anti- social behaviour.
 Attention of ASB team or police.
 Talks about carrying a weapon.
 Reports from others that involved in named gang.
 Glamorises criminal or violent behaviour.
 Arrested for possession of offensive weapon, drugs, multiple thefts / going equipped / motoring offences.
-Non- compliance of conditions.
+Noncompliance of conditions.
 Charged or convicted of Aggravated Robbery/Use of offensive weapon/ possession of large quantities of Class A drugs.
 Intentional harm of others / animals.
 Young person has been stopped but not searched.
-Young person has been stopped and searched with no obvious safeguarding concerns or criminality. concern such as time of day and others present but no previous concerns.
+Young person has been stopped and searched with no obvious safeguarding concerns or criminality.
+Young person has been stopped and searched in circumstances that cause concern such as time of day and others present but no previous concerns.
 Young person regularly stopped and searched indicating vulnerability, exploitation or criminality.
 Young person arrested as a result of a stop and search.
 Young person consistently stopped and searched with risk factors suggested they are being exploited.

 HARMFUL PRACTICES Level 1 Level 2 Level 3 Level 4 There is no concern the child may be subject to harmful traditional practices.
-Concern the child is in a culture where harmful practices are known to have been performed however parents are opposed to the practices in respect of their children.
-Concern the child may be subject to harmful traditional practices.
+Concern the child is in a culture where harmful practices are known to have been performed however parents are opposed to the practices in respect of their children. harmful traditional practices.
 Evidence the child may be subject to harmful traditional practices.
 There are no concerns that the child is at risk of Honour Based Violence.
-There are concerns that a child may be subjected to Honour Based Violence.
-There is evidence to indicate the child is at risk of Honour Based Violence.
+There are concerns that a child may be subjected to Honour Based Violence. at risk of Honour Based Violence.
 There is specific evidence to indicate a child has been subjected to Honour Based Violence or the child has reported they have been subjected to Honour Based Violence.
 There are no concerns that the child is at risk of Female Genital Mutilation.
 History of practising Female Genital Mutilation within the family including female child is born to a woman who has undergone Female Genital Mutilation, older sibling/cousin who has undergone Female Genital Mutilation.
 Family indicate that there are strong levels of influence held by elders and/or elders are involved in bringing up female children.
-Female child where Female Genital Mutilation is known to be practiced is missing from education for a period without school's approval. religious identity.
-Female child talks about a long holiday / confirmed travel to her country of origin discomfort in walking, frequenting toilet There are no concerns a child is at risk of Forced Marriage.
-There are concerns that a child may be subjected to Forced Marriage.
+Female child where Female Genital Mutilation is known to be practiced is missing from education for a period without school's approval. mother who has had Female Genital Mutilation and is from a prevalent country, family believe Female Genital Mutilation is integral to cultural or religious identity.
+Female child talks about a long holiday / discomfort in walking, frequenting toilet There are no concerns a child is at risk of Forced Marriage. subjected to Forced Marriage.
 Evidence child may be subject to forced marriage or has been subjected to Forced Marriage.